atalaydenknalbant/Video-Based-On-Dynamic-Testing-For-A-Lab-Scale-Frame-Structure/README.md

 # ML-Displacement-Detection
-Predicts displacement of the construction using tensorflow Dnn Regression Model.
+Predicts displacement of the construction using tensorflow DNN Regression Model.